Magerick/first-day-repo/modulePriority.md

 * Module 4 - Everything in this module
 * Module 5 - Moment and Google Fonts
 * Module 6 - Fetch
+* Module 9 - Everything in this module is important to know by sight, but not necessarily understand completely.
+You will run across this code during your career, and you should be able to understand what it is.

 ## Medium Priority